ApiLogicServer/Docs/docs/index.md

 # API Logic Server - In Action

-API Logic Server is the fastest, simplest and most flexible way to create, run and customize microservices.
-Create a microservice from a Natural Language prompt or existing database, literally in seconds.
-Shown below.
+API Logic Server is the simplest, fastest, and most flexible way to create, run and customize microservices.
+Create from a Natural Language prompt or existing database, literally in seconds.
+Standards-based customization and deployment provide full flexibility.

 &nbsp;

 ## 1. Simplicity of AI

-To create system, specify it *in business terms:*
+To create system, **provide this prompt *in business terms:***

 <details markdown>